blacksnowmartin/Geocalc/README.md

 # Geocalc

-This Python program allows you to calculate the approximate area of a region outlined on Google My Maps by exporting it as a KML file.
+This Python program plus Javasript and html files that allows you to calculate the approximate area of a region outlined on Google My Maps by exporting it as a KML file.

 ## Getting Started